pinot-contrib/pinot-docs/basics/data-import/pinot-input-formats.md

     enableLogicalTypes: true
 ```

 The Avro record reader converts the data in file to a `GenericRecord`.
 A Java class or `.avro` file is not required.
-By default the avro record reader only supports primitive types.
-You can set `enableLogicalTypes` to `true` to enable support for rest of the Avro data types.
+By default, the Avro record reader only supports primitive types.
+To enable support for rest of the Avro data types, set `enableLogicalTypes` to `true` .

 We use the following conversion table to translate between Avro and Pinot data types.
-The conversions are done using the offical Avro methods present in `org.apache.avro.Conversions`
+The conversions are done using the offical Avro methods present in `org.apache.avro.Conversions`.

 | Avro Data Type    | Pinot Data Type | Comment                  |
 | ----------------- | --------------- | ------------------------ |